seanhaneberg/bitwise-examples/README.md

 coding interviews, especially when a position requires working in low-level platform code.

-Most of the time it has to with getting the most out of a limited amount of memory or working closely with the CPU.
+Often it has to with getting the most out of a limited amount of memory or working closely with the CPU.

 Expect to use bitwise operators regularly if you are working in the following areas: